department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-usability-tests/conversation-guide.md

 #### General website questions

 We're almost done.
 I just have a few more questions left.
+Now that you've had a chance to learn all about the Atlanta Vet Center,

+ - If this were for you, what would you do next?

- - Is there anything on this website that's missing for you that you would need to know before visiting the Atlanta Vet Center?
+ - Is there anything on this website that's missing for you that you would need to know before contacting this Vet Center?

  - What would make this website better?